Where is the ceremony held?

 Car parking is available at the Convention Centre for December Ceremonies in the Exhibition Car Park off North Terrace or the Riverbank Car Park.
 Please see the Adelaide Convention Centre website for further information on parking and access.

+For extra ticket requests there will be instructions on how to do this on the Application form.
 The availability of extra tickets will depend on the number of students who will be attending on the day and the total number of tickets that have been requested and will be allocated according to the requests submitted.

 If you have requested extra tickets, you will be advised approximately 1 week prior to the ceremony if your extra tickets have been granted.
 Please be patient as the Graduation Office receives many requests for extra tickets and we are only able to allocate these in the week leading up to the ceremony.